eavestn/cloud-migration-guidebook/README.md

 #### Audience

 I remember the first time I told a Product Leader that I could save them $25K USD/month on their cloud bill (67%) - for a single department.
-The statement never got any attention.
+The plan never got any traction beyond an interested eyebrow.
 Eventually, a company is so large that its revenue growth outpaces its technology spend.
 When those companies make a multi-million dollar mistake, they move on and no one really cares.
 Those companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.

 If this describes your company, stop reading.
 This book can't be for you.
 This book is for everyone else.